Covid 19: Advice for people severely affected by mental illness & their carers

 We know that living with a severe mental illness can be challenging.
 And the current coronavirus pandemic could create additional problems.
 This information tries to help you ease or overcome some of these problems.

 The NHS, social services and other services will continue to support people during the coronavirus crisis.
 But they might not be able to provide their normal level or support.
-It’s important to remember that the crisis is temporary and that things should return to normal eventually.

 If you can’t access the internet you can call the NHS on 111.

 We hope the advice and information in the frequently asked questions below will help you.